-Emissions per Monmouthshire resident were 6.6 tonnes which is above the Wales and UK averages.79 Transport makes up 51% of the total, largely due to the rural nature of the county and limited public transport provision.80 Emissions from the domestic sector are also higher than neighbouring authorities probably because Monmouthshire has more older houses which are harder to insulate.81
+Emissions per Monmouthshire resident were 6.6 tonnes which is above the Wales and UK averages.
+Transport makes up 51% of the total, largely due to the rural nature of the county and limited public transport provision.
+Emissions from the domestic sector are also higher than neighbouring authorities probably because Monmouthshire has more older houses which are harder to insulate.
+At the country and the country and the country and limited public transport provision.
+The country are the country and the country are the country and the country and country are the country and country are country and country and country are considered to the country are considered

 By the end of 2019, there were 3,655 renewable energy installations in Monmouthshire, the vast majority of which were photovoltaic solar.
-82 UK Government reductions to Feed-In Tariffs means that these figures have not increased as rapidly in recent years, although anecdotal evidence from local solar installers is that business is booming.
+BUK Government reductions to Feed-In Tariffs means that these figures have not increased as rapidly in recent years, although anecdotal evidence from local solar installers is that business is booming.
 Future energy security in the UK is a significant concern with a large percentage of fossil fuels coming from overseas.
-83
+During engagement with residents, there was strong recognition of the importance of using renewable energy to help to reduce climate change.

 One of Monmouthshire's greatest assets is its strong culture of volunteering and active third sector involvement and there is a lot of third sector activity on climate change being carried out by Transition Towns and other groups to build local resilience to climate change.
-A local authority Climate Emergency Strategy and Action Plan were published in October 2019.84
+A local authority Climate Emergency Strategy and Action Plan were published in October 2019.

 Wales can expect hotter, drier summers, warmer, wetter winters and more extreme weather events.
-85 The impacts of flooding are being increasingly felt across Monmouthshire.
+The impacts of flooding are being increasingly felt across Monmouthshire.
 In the winter of 2019/20 alone 180 residential properties and 50 commercial properties are known to have been flooded across the county.
-86 Flooding has significant effects on physical and mental health, insurance, economy and infrastructure.
+Flooding has significant effects on physical and mental health, insurance, economy and infrastructure.